smartcar/getting-started-python-sdk/README.md

 Once your server is up and running, you can authenticate your vehicle.
 In our current set up, we are using Smartcar's [test mode](https://smartcar.com/docs/guides/testing/), so you can log in with any username and password.
 To authenticate, navigate to `http://localhost:8000/login`.
 Once you have authenticated, go to `http://localhost:8000/vehicle` to see your vehicle information.

-**Note:** We recommend you use a virtual environment.
-If you are using Python 3, refer to [this guide](https://docs.python.org/3/tutorial/venv.html).
-If you are using Python 2, refer to the [docs](https://virtualenv.pypa.io).

 ## Next Steps
 Read our [API Docs](https://smartcar.com/docs/api) to learn what else you can do with Smartcar's API.